sensu/sensu-docs/content/sensu-go/6.0/_index.md

 Sensu's open architecture integrates with the tools and services you already use, like [Ansible, Chef, and Puppet][23]; [PagerDuty][19]; [Slack][17]; and more.
 Check out [Bonsai, the Sensu asset index][18], or write your own [Sensu plugins][3] in any language.

-## Convenient registration and time-saving subscriptions
+## Automate with agent registration-deregistration and check subscriptions

-Sensu agents automatically [register and de-register][21] themselves with the Sensu backend so you can collect observation data about ephemeral infrastructure without getting overloaded with alerts.
+Sensu agents automatically [register and deregister][21] themselves with the Sensu backend so you can collect observation data about ephemeral infrastructure without getting overloaded with alerts.

 Instead of setting up traditional one-to-one entity-to-check mapping, use Sensu's subscriptions to make sure your entities automatically run the appropriate checks for their functionality.